A Guide to Interactions Between Cats and Humans

 Remember: Even friendly socialized cats run the risk of being killed in shelters that don’t have the space, resources, and programs to protect them.
 Utilize local cat rescue resources and practice TNR rather than bringing cats to a shelter.

-TNR is the process of humanely trapping, spaying or neutering, vaccinating, eartipping (the universal sign of a neutered and vaccinated outdoor cat) and returning community cats to their outdoor homes.
+TNR is the process of humanely trapping, spaying or neutering, vaccinating, eartipping (the universal sign of a spayed or neutered and vaccinated outdoor cat) and returning community cats to their outdoor homes.

 What Animal Shelters Can Do

-Every day, millions of socialized and unsocialized cats enter the shelter system.
-Without humane policies that take the socialization continuum into consideration, the majority of these cats will be killed.
+Every year, thousands upon thousands of socialized and unsocialized cats enter the shelter system.
+Without humane policies that take the socialization continuum into consideration, far too many of these cats are killed.
 It doesn’t have to be that way.

 By understanding and respecting socialization, shelter professionals and animal control officers can make lifesaving decisions for every cat.